claudioperez/OpenSeesRT/README.md

   [`OpenSeesRT`](https://github.com/claudioperez/OpenSeesRT)
   analysis kernel which
   eliminates reliance on global variables for state and memory management.
-  Furthermore, new template classes allow for stack-allocated matrices and vectors and eliminate the need for static local variables furnishing substantial performance improvements.
+  New template classes in [`matrix/`](https://github.com/STAIRLab/OpenSeesRT/tree/master/SRC/matrix/) allow for stack-allocated matrices and vectors and eliminate the need for static local variables which is leveraged to furnish substantial performance improvements.
+  Switching Python scripts
+  to use `opensees` typically results in a 4x to 5x performance boost.

-- **Robustness** All program state is encapsulated in user-instantiated classes, and global variables/singletons are avoided.
+- **Reliability** The core OpenSees runtime has been redesigned so that all program state is encapsulated in user-instantiated classes, and global variables/singletons are avoided.
   This eliminates several preexisting vulnerabilities to inadvertent state corruption.

 <!--